 If you don’t need to go into as much detail as STEEPLE, you can skip categories you don’t want to consider.

-If you want to do a more detailed analysis of the present and future, then you can use a method called Strategic foresight.
+If you want to do a more detailed analysis of the present and future, then you can use a method called strategic foresight.
+It can be applied to both projects and policy.

 Strategic foresight is a method to help you make: